Rxswyers/Rack-o/Test/README.txt

+Cheats
+  /c - Shows the opponent's hand
+  /o - Orders the first n amount of cards in your rack to start.
+       use "/o n" when entering cheats, n being a number /n - limits the number of turns, allowing each player to go once per turn.

+  In order to use cheats, add them in the name textbox of the HTML Form.
+  If you added a cheat, you will get a confirmation in the applet in the form of hearing pikachu.

+It will take 3 seconds from load for the background music to start, if you want to stop it, then use the context menu.

+Since my design only allows 2 Racks to be shown at all times, when playing with more than 2 people the Computer Racks will swap out.
+It may not seem like they do, but if you use the /c cheat you can verify.

+These are notes as I progressed through my project:

 I've decided to add on to my GUI, because there is a lot of extra space not being used.
 I'm thinking that making a panel that displays the user's name and if it is their turn or not on the right side of the GUI.
 Each player will have one, and if it is their